Azure/Azure2AzureTK/docs/wiki/Home.md

-# Welcome to the Azure to Azure migration toolkit wiki!
+# Welcome to the Azure to Azure migration toolkit wiki

 This wiki documents the current situation during the development of the Azure to Azure migration toolkit.